Create your first project | HeyGen Academy

 Above the video canvas, click Avatars to select the avatar you want to use.
 You can choose from your own avatars or browse HeyGen’s public library.

-Clicking on the avatar inside the canvas opens customisation options.
+Clicking on the avatar inside the canvas opens customization options.
 From here, you can switch looks, adjust framing, remove the background, add corner radius, or apply animations.

 Enhance visuals and design

 Next to the Avatars tab, you’ll find creative tools to enhance your video.
-These let you add text, upload media, insert elements, generate AI images, manage captions, or adjust background colours.
+These allow you to add text, upload media, insert elements, generate AI images, manage captions, or adjust background colours.

 Above the script editor, open the hamburger menu to access additional tools.
 From here, you can save your video as a template, upload or download scripts, review version history, contact support, open tutorials, or change your theme.